jiang-ning/zeke/SECURITY.md

 ## Reporting a Vulnerability

-The author take security bugs in Neonote seriously.
+The author take security bugs in Microstone seriously.
 I appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/jiang-ning/zeke/security/advisories/new) tab.